geb/geb/doc/manual/src/chapters/100-reporting.md

 Assuming that we configured a `reportsDir` of “`reports/geb`”, after running this script we will find two files in this directory:

-* `google home page.html` - A html dump of the page source
+* `001-google home page.html` - A html dump of the page source
-* `google home page.png` - A screenshot of the browser as a PNG file (if the driver implementation supports this)
+* `001-google home page.png` - A screenshot of the browser as a PNG file (if the driver implementation supports this)

 > To avoid issues with reserved characters in filenames, Geb replaces any character in the report name that is not an alphanumeric, a space or a hyphen with an underscore.